railsadminteam/rails_admin/README.md

 And add an intializer that will help you getting started. (head for config/initializers/rails_admin.rb)

-To use the CKEditor with Upload function, add [Rails-CKEditor](https://github.com/galetahub/ckeditor) to your Gemfile (`gem 'ckeditor'`) and follow [Rails-CKEditor](https://github.com/galetahub/ckeditor) installation instructions.

-You can configure more options of CKEditor "config.js" file following the [Api Documentation](http://docs.cksource.com/ckeditor_api/symbols/CKEDITOR.config.html) .

 ### Asset pipeline

 The master branch currently targets Rails 3.1.
 Older branch with 3.0 compatibility is present, but is no longer maintained.